-The walk leaves the London loop when it enters Moor Park through the grand archway at the highest point on the walk.
+The walk leaves the London loop when it enters Moor Park.
+In order to cross the golf course you need to find the public footpath.

 The public path crosses the magnificent golf course which is beautifully manicured.
 As you head north you look down on the Grade 1 listed club house.
 This original building was constructed in the late 17th Century by the Duke of Bedford.
 In the subsequent 300 years it has had many additions and extensions.
 The golf course itself dates back to 1923 and the days of Bertie Wooster.

 The route descends through the whole length of the course down to Rickmansworth public course near Batchworh heath roundabout.